FISH & CHIPS

 * Only members who have paid 2025-2026 dues are eligible for new card; you may pay these dues until March 31, 2025

-* LIFETIME MEMBERS do not get a new membership card until 2025
+* LIFETIME MEMBERS will get a new membership card April 1, 2025

 --------------------------------------